Sales & Support: +1 (480) 360-6463

 User Research and Usability Testing

 You need to understand what a user is and who they are.
 This means knowing who you are targeting before you can start creating.
-In order to do so, you must conduct the right type of research.
+To do so, you must conduct the right type of research.
 This will help you in knowing what features are important and how the software should look.
 Once you create a prototype you can conduct user testing to assess your design choices and find what needs improvement.
-Knowing how to do these phases in the correct way makes you a more effective UX Designer.
+Knowing how to do these phases correctly makes you a more effective UX Designer.

 Agile

 Understanding a set of project management practices that are popular can take you a long way as a user experience developer.
-Many software development teams use the agile methodology, so it is good to have this knowledge in order to work better within the team.
-You can stand out in a pool of candidates if you know the basics of agile.
+Many software development teams use the agile methodology, so it is good to have this knowledge to work better within the team.
+You can stand out in a pool of candidates if you know the basics of Agile.

 Collaboration